 Date Toggle (eg Year to Date or All Time)

 Over Time vs. Cumulative toggle

-Earnings Selection: Select whether you’d like to view revenue data for actual earnings (eg revenue paid out to podcaster), or daily estimated Programmatic Ad earnings since that last payout.
-Please note that all payouts take place around the first of the month for the previous calendar month (at time of writing this article), and that the daily estimates are only an approximation of what insertions will be included in the next payout.
+Earnings Selection: Select between viewing revenue data for actual earnings (e.g. revenue paid out to podcaster), or daily estimated Programmatic Ad earnings since that last payout.
+Please note that all payouts take place around the first of the month for the previous calendar month and that the daily estimates are only an approximation of what insertions will be included in the next payout.

 Revenue Overview: Depending on your podcast selection, this overview shows Total Revenue, RAP Host-Read revenue, RAP Programmatic revenue, Subscriptions revenue, and Donations revenue for your podcast(s).

 Revenue: This section provides an area graph and table showcasing revenue data for Programmatic Ads.
-This widget can be fine-tuned using the aforementioned user selections. *Please note this widget will only appear if you have at least 1 podcast opted into RAP Programmatic Ads.
+This widget can be fine-tuned using the aforementioned user selections. *Please note this widget only appears if you have at least 1 podcast opted into RAP Programmatic Ads.

 This tab focuses on insertion information for your podcast(s).
-It has 1 widget that provides chart-based visual and tabular data.
-The information in the section can update depending on the following filter options. *Please note this tab will only appear if you have at least 1 podcast opted into RAP Programmatic Ads.
+It has one widget that provides chart-based visual and tabular data.
+The information in the section updates depending on the following filter options. *Please note this tab only appears if you have at least 1 podcast opted into RAP Programmatic Ads.

 Date Range Selection

 Interval Selection (eg "Day," "Week," "Month," etc.)